ENCCS/vasp-best-practices/content/Ni100_surface.md

       0.5000000000000000  0.5000000000000000  0.3002099841022341   T   T   T
      -0.0000000000000000  0.0000000000000000  0.3955072458335201   T   T   T

-* Check the convergence using p4vasp
+* Check the convergence using p4vasp or py4vasp
 * Compare surface energies following the example in the [VASP wiki](https://www.vasp.at/wiki/index.php/Ni_100_surface_relaxation)
 * What is the inward relaxation of the surface layers (compare VASP wiki)
-* Visualize the relaxation of the structure using p4vasp (follow VASP wiki figures)
+* Visualize the relaxation of the structure using p4vasp or py4vasp (follow VASP wiki figures)

 ### 2. Surface DOS